zamronypj/fano-app/README.md

 and run `build.sh` shell script.

 These `*.cfg` files contain some Free Pascal compiler switches that you can turn on/off to change how executable is compiled and generated.
-For complete explanation on available compiler switches, coonsult Free Pascal documentation.
+For complete explanation on available compiler switches, consult Free Pascal documentation.

 Also copy `app/config/config.json.sample` to `app/config/config.json`.